draumaz/butterfly/README.md

 # Acknowledgements

-catboy6969 - ARMv8 experimentation, quality assurance, battle design assistance, game naming, bugtest
+DeltaDove - ARMv8 experimentation, quality assurance, battle design assistance, game naming, bugtest

+# Licensing

+Butterfly is dual-licensed under both the GPL-v3.0 and MIT licenses.
+The facets of this game covered by the MIT license are listed in the lic/MIT.txt file.
+All other parts are licensed under the GPL-v3.0.